 - The Keto Bakers Way (The steps are outlined below)

-Please please make sure your eggs are at room temperature before you attempt this recipe.
+Please make sure your eggs are at room temperature before you attempt this recipe.
 This will reduce the likelihood of the bread tasting eggy.
 If you keep your eggs in the fridge, no worries.
 Just pop them into a bowl of hot tap water for 3 minutes.

 Butter and Coconut Oil

 You can use anything, but grass-fed butter is the best.
-If you want to know more about what different types of butter are best for what, you can read my guide on butter for some clarification.
+If you want to know more about the different types of butter, you can read my guide on butter for some clarification.

-Set your fan forced oven to 180C (355F) and wait till its fully heated.
-If you have a convection oven, drop the temperature by 5C (20 degrees Fahrenheit).
-If you are using a glass loaf pan, do the same.
-Glass retains heat longer.
-I always set my timer for 10 minutes less than the time in the recipe because all ovens are different.
-Check the brand.
+Set your fan forced oven to 180 C (355 F) and wait till it’s fully heated.
+If you have a convection oven, drop the temperature by 5 C (20 F).
+If you are using a glass loaf pan, also reduce the temperature.
+(Glass retains heat longer).

 Make sure to line your baking pan with baking paper if you are not using a silicone tray.
 Smooth out the top surface of the bread with a spatula or bowl scraper.
 This helps keep the bread together whilst in the oven.

-Once small cracks appear on the top and it goes a golden brown color, test with a toothpick or bamboo skewer right into the center of the bread.
-If it comes out clean, the bread is done. if not, you can add that extra 10 minutes and check it again.
+I always set my timer for 10 minutes less than the recipe’s time because all ovens are different.
+Once small cracks appear on the top and the bread turns a golden brown colour, test with a toothpick or bamboo skewer right into the centre of the bread.
+If it comes out clean, the bread is done.
+If not, you can bake an extra 10 minutes before checking it again.

 Frequently Asked Questions

-What is keto bread?
+What Is Keto bread?